yann-a/Rust-DB-engine/dbdm_project_Guilhem_NIOT_Yann_AGUETTAZ.md

 FILENAME ::= ... // matches \"[A-Za-z\-_0-9]+\.csv\"
 ```

-## On our implementation
+Examples can be found in the `expr_samples` folder

+### Tables

+Tables are represented by CSV files, the first one holding the column names, and each subsequent line containing as many values as there are columns.

-### Parsing JSON inputs
+### Tests

-This is done using the `serde` crate, along with its JSON parser `serde_json`.
-Basically, we anotate our type definitions using serde directives in order to specify the bindings between our Rust types and the JSON grammar.
-Serde then automatically reads the json we feed him and converts it in order to fit the type into which we wish to transform the data.
+Some tests to demonstrate the correctness of the optimizations are implemented.

+They can be run through `cargo tests`.
+They compare the outputs of the execution of some expression and of its optimized version, to check whether we obtain the same table (which should be the case).

-### Benchmarking
+### Benchmarks

+If tests are there to demonstrate the correctness of the optimizations, benchmarks are there to assess the performance gain.

-The benchmark can be run using `cargo run -- -b` or `cargo run -- --benchmark`.
-It runs all benchmarks in the `tests/benchmarks` folder.
+Benchmarks can be run through `cargo run -- -b`, or `cargo run -- --benchmark`.

-A benchmark is specified in JSON format, with the following format :
+This command processes each benchmark in the `expr_samples/benchmarks` folder, and displays the average execution time over 50 tries.

+This means one can easily add requests to the benchmarking by adding a JSON file to the `expr_samples/benchmarks` folder, which should follow the following syntax :
 ```
 {
-      "input": { input, formatted as per a regular execution }, "tests": [
+      "input": { input, formatted according to the main syntax (see above) }, "tests": [
             {
                   "name": // a string to name this variant,